By Paolo Sorrentino

 By David Towsey

 No one knows who will return as one of the Walkin'.
-But everyone agrees it's a curse . . . and there are those who will not suffer the wicked to live.Seven years after Thomas returned as a Walkin', the McDermott family are looking for a new life.
-Thomas has set his heart on starting a farm near the remote army outpost of Fort Wilson.
-But there are those who would see all Walkin' dead, and they are slowly closing in.
+But everyone agrees it's a curse . . . and there are those who will not suffer the wicked to live.Seven years after Thomas returned as a Walkin', the McDermott family are looking for a new life and Thomas has set his heart on starting a farmstead near the remote outpost of Fort Wilson.
+But the teachings of J.S.
+Barkley are not so easily forsaken - there are those who would see the sinners dead, and they are slowly closing in . . .